makeboomboxes-dot-org/mojofesto-diy-boombox/README.md

 For an overview list of all parts needed, see the "get started" PDF in the docs folder.

+Many of the parts are laser cut by you if you own or have access to a laser cutter, or they can be ordered from online laser-cut-to-order services like Panoko or Send Cut Send.
+The other parts are fasteners, wiring/connectors, and OEM electronics parts.

-For a detailed bill of materials, see the spreadsheet file in the bom folder.
+For a detailed bill of materials with links to supplier sources, see the spreadsheet file in the bom folder.

 ### Tools Needed